 Ask any good real estate agent this question, and they’ll probably respond: “It depends on what you want.”
 Because there are several different sections of Marietta, and each one has its own distinct character.
 Ramsey shares these pointers to help you figure out which part of Marietta may be best for you.

 A family-oriented suburb northwest of Atlanta, East Cobb is known for its high-quality schools and close-knit neighborhoods where residents often share activities and holidays together.

 “East Cobb is full of gorgeous homes, and property values tend to be higher, since you get closer to Roswell, Sandy Springs, and Fulton County,” said Ramsey.
 Many homeowners think it’s one of the best neighborhoods in Marietta, GA.

 While you can still find 3-bedroom ranch homes, stately traditional homes are more common in East Cobb.
 There are also plenty of gorgeous mini-mansions on sprawling estates.

 Most commercial development in East Cobb centers around two beautiful mixed-use shopping projects — the open-air Merchant’s Walk and the pedestrian-friendly Paper Mill Village, which hosts an awesome food truck night every month.

-Residents of West Cobb will enjoy tons of shopping at destinations such as The Avenue and tasty dining at local joints like the West Cobb Diner.
-Cobb County’s fantastic school system serves those who live in the area.
+Residents of West Cobb enjoy tons of shopping at destinations such as The Avenue and tasty dining at local joints like the West Cobb Diner.
+Cobb County’s fantastic school system also serves those who live in the area.